logo

 8. Num pang

 Num pang is a bread similar to Vietnamese bread, also influenced by French cuisine.
-Banh mi is one of the most popular and typical street foods of Cambodian cuisine.
-The dish is prepared with a variety of ingredients such as butter, pate, mayonnaise, hot chili, papaya salad, pork, accompanied with fish sauce and soy sauce.
+It is one of the most popular and typical street foods of Cambodian cuisine.
+The dish is prepared with a variety of ingredients such as butter, pate, mayonnaise, hot chili, papaya salad and pork.

 9. Kralan